CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost.account.rst

 The vmhost_account_object element is used by the vmhost_account_test to define the name and connection string of the vmhost, and the user account to be evaluated.

-The vmhost_account_state elemement holds information regarding the role and shell access settings of the specified user account.
+The vmhost_account_state element holds information regarding the role and shell access settings of the specified user account.

 Technical Details
 -----------------